 How to keep imported red fire ants out of the home

 The most important thing to do is to not give them a reason to enter your home in the first place.
 Don’t keep your garbage by the back door, and be sure to keep your floors and surfaces clean.
 Other than this, the most effective way of keeping imported red fire ants out is to use diatomaceous earth.
-Actually diatomaceous earth will also kill and prevent Spiders… Other Ants…Fleas…Cockroaches…Bedbugs…Earwigs…Silverfish…Millipedes…Centipedes… Diatomaceous earth kills all of these insects when it come into contact with their bodies.
+Actually diatomaceous earth will also kill and prevent Spiders… Other Ants…Fleas…Cockroaches…Bedbugs…Earwigs…Silverfish…Millipedes…Centipedes… Diatomaceous earth kills all of these insects when it comes into contact with their bodies.
 It effectively binds to them and dehydrates them.
-Most will die withing 24 hours, although cockroaches can take a few days.
+Most will die within 24 hours, although cockroaches can take a few days.

 To use diatomaceous earth, simply sprinkle it in the areas the ants are entering and gathering in the home: doorways, windows, air ducts and behind cupboards and furniture.
-Keep this topped up and your home should be ant free in 24 hours or so.
+Keep this topped up and your home should be ant-free in 24 hours or so.
 If not, you are not putting the diatomaceous earth in the right locations.
 I should add that diatomaceous earth loses its effectiveness when it gets damp/wet, therefore it is not very effective when used in locations which are either damp or wet.